 Website: Reflections Enroute

-When traveling to Germany, most people are looking for quaint towns with narrow cobblestoned streets, high stone walls, a few towers to climb, and great shopping and food.
-Well, that's Rothenburg in a nutshell.
+When travelling to Germany, most people are looking for quaint towns with narrow cobblestoned streets, high stone walls, a few towers to climb, and great shopping and food.
+Well, that’s Rothenburg in a nutshell.

 This compact town is filled with half-timbered buildings sporting bright red gardenias in their window boxes.
 It’s an old medieval city, so it is completely surrounded by picturesque and fully functional walls and towers.